 They may try to make grand gestures or buy expensive gifts to demonstrate love.
 However, these grand gestures or gifts might make you feel uncomfortable, making you feel obligated to return the favor.

-Being love bombed can eventually also make you question your self worth, hurt your self esteem, spike fear of maintaining love or leave you worried you may never have love outside of your significant other.
+However, being love-bombed can eventually also make you question your self-worth, hurt your self-esteem, spike fear of maintaining love, or leave you worried you may never have love outside of your significant other.

 A lovebomb is a form of manipulation designed to quickly draw someone into a relationship by showering their partner with excessive attention.